-Jennifer Hogan is an Associate Counsel at Roper Greyell where she advises and represents employers in all areas of labour and employment law, including human rights law.
+Jennifer Hogan is a partner at Roper Greyell where she advises and represents employers in all areas of labour and employment law, including human rights law.

 Once a collegiate soccer player, Jennifer’s approach is defined by her strong work ethic and team-centred approach.
 She strives for excellence on behalf of her clients with a keen focus on providing creative and cost-effective solutions to workplace problems.
 She also believes in being proactive and providing clients with the necessary tools to help them navigate the law to effectively manage workplace issues.